zesk/build/docs/tools/assert.md

 ### `assertDirectoryDoesNotExist` - Test that a directory does not exist

-$Test that a directory does not exist
+$\Test that a directory does not exist

 #### Usage